Champion 100520 Review: Is This Generator Worth It?

 Value for Money

-The Champion 100520 typically retails in the $900–$1,100 range, which represents strong value for a dual-fuel generator at this wattage tier.
+The Champion 100520 typically streets in the $900–$1,100 range (check current pricing, as it fluctuates with demand and season), which represents strong value for a dual-fuel generator at this wattage tier.
 Comparable dual-fuel generators from well-known brands at similar output levels often cost $300–$500 more, and they don't always match the outlet selection, warranty terms, or the inclusion of the Intelligauge monitoring system.
+For a higher-output dual-fuel alternative, see our DuroMax XP13000EH review.

 Champion's three-year limited warranty, combined with their well-regarded free lifetime technical support line, is a genuine differentiator.
 Generator maintenance and troubleshooting can be intimidating, and having knowledgeable support available at no cost throughout the product's lifespan has real dollar value — especially for homeowners who aren't mechanically inclined.